influxdata/influxdb1-client/README.md

 InfluxDB is an open-source distributed time series database, find more about [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) at https://docs.influxdata.com/influxdb/latest

+Generated documentation for this client library can be found at [pkg.go.dev](https://pkg.go.dev/github.com/influxdata/influxdb1-client/v2).

 ## Usage
 To import into your Go project, run the following command in your terminal:
 `go get github.com/influxdata/influxdb1-client/v2`